vestrel00/contacts-android/docs/entities/about-api-entities.md

 )
 ```

-To access data of a Contact with possibly more than one RawContact, we can use `ContactData`
+To access data of a Contact with possibly more than one RawContact, we can use `ContactData.kt`
 extensions to make our life easier,

 ```kotlin